Frequently Asked Questions

 - Those residing in countries/regions which are not accessible by the previous mentioned transportation means (rail networks, ferries and coaches);

-- When participants have to travel more than 18 hours in order to cross the border of their departure country;
+- When participants have to travel more than 18 hours in order to cross the closest border of their country of residence;

-Only one round trip from/to the country of origin can be a flight.
-Afterwards, the young people are required to travel by rail or other alternative modes (except private cars and chartered coaches).
+Only one round travel from/to the country of origin can be a flight.
+Afterwards, the young people are required to travel by rail or other alternative modes (except private cars and chartered coaches) on mainland Europe.

 C.10 Can I travel within one country to multiple locations?

-You can travel to as many cities and towns as you like (including those in your home country), as long as you visit at least one country abroad, and the number of travel days is not exceeded.
+You can travel to as many cities and towns as you like (including two travel days in your home country in case of the flex option), as long as you visit at least one country abroad, and the total number of travel days is not exceeded.

-C.11 What if I have to cancel my trip or need to modify it?
+C.11 What if I have to cancel my travel or need to modify it?

 Any potential cancellation or modification fees will need to be covered by yourself.
 There is no extra budget foreseen to cover expenditures of this kind, whatever the reason.
 Different private travel insurances are available to cover such expenditures.